w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 ## A Rollup Chain

 JAM will be a domain-specific chain that handles one particular domain of problems.
-In this case, roll-ups, what Ethereum people call optimistic roll-ups.
+In this case, roll-ups.
 JAM's rollups are heavily bounded in terms of their security.
 This is what Polkadot has been doing for the last five years, it is already a highly domain-specific roll-up chain.
 JAM essentially makes it less opinionated and more generic.

 The JAM chain accepts outputs of roll-ups, in more general terms, bits of computation done elsewhere, and integrates the outputs into a shared state, similarly to how the Polkadot Relay Chain